Gay rights groups hail landmark U.N. chief speech backing LGBT+ community

-NEW YORK (Thomson Reuters Foundation) - Gay rights campaigners on Wednesday hailed a watershed speech by the United Nations chief Antonio Guterres in support of the “LGBTI community”, but said words must be followed by action.
+NEW YORK, Sept 26 (Thomson Reuters Foundation) - Gay rights campaigners on Wednesday hailed a watershed speech by the United Nations chief Antonio Guterres in support of the “LGBTI community”, but said words must be followed by action.

 In the first ever address by the head of the United Nations to the U.N.
 LGBTI Core Group - which was established in 2008 to oversee gay rights globally - Guterres said the multinational body would boost efforts to end anti-LGBT+ abuse and violence.